 - Ministry of Health: call 030 340 60 66 01 for information on health insurance.

-- GKV Spitzenverband: the head organisation for state health insurance.
+- GKV Spitzenverband: the head organization for state health insurance.

-- PKV Association: the head organisation for private health insurance (German).
+- PKV Association: the head organization for private health insurance (German).

 - Germany social insurances and benefits